-This lively online discussion with scientists, researchers and audience interaction, looks at communicating science, the psychology behind our actions, and the politics of Climate Change.
+This lively online discussion looked at communicating science, the psychology behind our actions, and the politics of Climate Change.

 This European Researchers’ Night project is funded by the European Commission under the Marie Skłodowska-Curie actions.

 Ritula Shah (chair)

 BBC Radio 4

 Previously producer of Today and presenter of Woman’s Hour on BBC Radio 4, Ritula Shah became the lead presenter of The World Tonight in 2013.

 Chair in Climate Impacts

 Met Office and University of Exeter

 A lead author on the fourth, fifth, and sixth Assessment Reports of the Intergovernmental Panel on Climate Change (IPCC), Richard Betts is Head of the Climate Impacts strategic area at the MET Office and Chair in Climate Impacts at the University of Exeter.
 Professor Betts regularly appears on the media about Climate Change.
 His main areas of expertise are large-scale modelling of ecosystem-hydrology-climate interactions, land use change and deforestation and integrate impacts modelling.